pcesarperez/Modding-never-changes/README.md

 ### Changelog

+**[24/07/2016] Section about MMM reworked.**

+I have rewritten the section about _Martigen's Mutant Mod_, using one of the merged patches from Paradox Ignition.
+I am going to use these patches for WMK, EVE and RH_IronSights also, applying a _Blackened_ compatibility patch when finished.

 **[24/07/2016] Section about audio overhaul finished.**

 New section (4.2.
 Lend me your ears) about audio overhaul of the game.
 I have added a short chapter (4.1.7.
 Shed some light here, please) about Pip-Boy's lamplight revamp.